The City recognises the historical significance of buildings, people and places in the district through a series of commemorative plaques.

 The City has committed to a series of plaques on buildings, in parks and reserves, and at places of historic significance.

-- Heritage plaques placed on public and private buildings listed in the City’s Municipal Heritage Inventory (green plaques),
+Heritage plaques (green plaques) are placed on public and private buildings listed in the City’s Municipal Heritage Inventory.

-- Memorial plaques placed in formally named parks and reserves that hold historic significance related to the person or group the park/reserve is named after (maroon red plaques), and
+Memorial plaques (maroon red plaques) are placed in formally named parks and reserves that hold historic significance related to the person or group the park/reserve is named after.

-- Historic site plaques for locations within the City deemed worthy of a plaque which don’t qualify for memorial or heritage plaques (blue plaques).
-These plaques are for sites, not buildings.
+Historic site plaques (blue plaques) are for sites and locations, not buildings, within the City deemed worthy of a plaque which don’t qualify for memorial or heritage plaques.
 There may not be any remaining infrastructure in place related to the historical significance of the site.

-If you wish to nominate a place in the City for a Historic Site plaque, download the form.
+If you would like to nominate a place in the City for a plaque, please download and submit the Historic site plaques suggestion form.